 Fuel – Does smoke, smell, convenience or cost matter most?

 All fires are not the same.
-The fuel used to generate a flame affects the heat emitted as well as the experience of those nearby.
-Some fuels are low priced and easy to work with, while others are more expensive and require effort.
+The fuel used to generate a flame affects the heat emitted and the experience of those nearby.
+Some fuels are low-priced and easy to work with, while others are more expensive and require effort.

 Additional combustion materials have limited applications for outdoor fires, but they still have appeal for specific circumstances.